Degree projects/Independent projects

 As a student, you are responsible for the layout of your work, in accordance with the templates and writing instructions for independent projects.
 The SLU University Library has created modules in Canvas and a template to help you with your independent project:

-You need to approve the publishing of the project according to SLU's Agreement regarding transfer of the right to publish a work.
+In order for your work to be published at SLU, you need to approve it according to SLU's Agreement regarding transfer of the right to publish a work.
 From 1 March 2021, the approval must be documented and archived by the department responsible for the course.
 The approval can take place in one of the following ways:

 - You can approve or refrain from publishing by signing an appendix to the work plan for student projects.